corrode/corrode.github.io/content/podcast/s02e08-season-finale/index.md

 +++
-title = "Season 1 - Finale"
+title = "Season 2 - Finale"
-date = 2024-03-07
+date = 2024-08-08
 template = "episode.html"
 draft = false
 [extra]
-season = "01"
+season = "02"
-episode = "07"
+episode = "08"
 series = "Podcast"
 +++

-<div><script id="letscast-player-6c8ce152" src="https://letscast.fm/podcasts/rust-in-production-82281512/episodes/rust-in-production-ep-7-season-finale/player.js?size=s"></script></div>

-In the season finale of 'Rust in Production', we take a cold, hard look at our goals and achievements during the first season.
+As we approach the finale of our second season, it's time for another recap.

-Did we manage to answer the tough questions about Rust's usage in the industry?
+Could we shed some light on the current state of Rust's usage in the industry?
-Were we able to provide a balanced view of the challenges and benefits of using Rust?
-Or did we end up merely preaching to the choir?

-As it turns out, the answers align nicely with the main themes from the Rust 2023 survey: the hiring market, the learning curve, the reasons for choosing Rust, the costs of adoption, and the complexity of the language.
-Either way, there were definitely some surprises and unexpected turns along the way!
+What has changed in our perception of Rust in production since our last season?

+While more companies started to embrace Rust, some of the magic of Rust's early days is gone.
+I expect more ripple effects as the community clashes with the industry's demands.

+This episode takes on a more somber tone, as we peer into the massive tech debt we have accumulated as an industry.
+And in the dark: a faint glow, a narrow golden path that points us towards a more hopeful future.

 <!-- more -->